Ammanford railway station: Facilities

 Amenities at the station are basic (despite it being one of the largest towns served on the route), with no ticket provision of any kind (these must be bought on the train or prior to travel).
 As well as the aforementioned shelter and a bicycle rack, there is a customer help point at the station entrance and a digital CIS display to provide real-time train running information.

 Services

 All trains serving the station are operated by Transport for Wales.
-There are five trains a day to Shrewsbury northbound from Monday to Saturday (plus two more to Llandovery) and seven southbound to Llanelli and Swansea (the first train in each direction does not run on Saturdays); two services each way call on Sundays.
-Northbound trains must stop here in order for the train crew to activate the controls for the half-barrier level crossing, but for southbound trains it is a request stop.
+There are four trains a day to Shrewsbury northbound from Monday to Saturday (plus another to Llandovery) and five southbound to Llanelli and Swansea (the first train in each direction does not run on Saturdays); two services each way call on Sundays.
+Northbound trains must stop here for the train crew to activate the controls for the half-barrier level crossing, but for southbound trains it is a request stop (as the crossing is operated automatically by approaching trains).